Carrie Hall, PT, MHS

 I enjoy working with all ages and levels of fitness.
 I use a diagnostic method to determine root cause(s) to your painful condition and provide movement related interventions to restore you back to function.
 My focus is on providing interventions that optimize your movement and restore or introduce you to a lifestyle that includes all dimensions of movement such as mobility, speed, strength, endurance, balance, and accuracy.
 The focus is on what is most meaningful to YOU.
 I do have a particular specialty in hip-related conditions, but feel I have a good command of all regions of the body - after 36 years in practice, I have learned a few things.

 When I am not seeing patients, I am busy with various writing projects such as a textbook for physical therapy students on therapeutic exercise (Therapeutic Exercise: Moving Toward Function, 4e 2018), and on-line continuing education courses for APTA.
 I also teach physical therapists in continuing education on the topic of a movement system approach toward painful conditions.
-Always advocating for my profession, I serve as a Delegate for Washington to the APTA House of Delegates.

-TREATMENT APPROACHES YOU KNOW BEST:
+TREATMENT APPROACHES I KNOW BEST:

 Diagnosis and treatment of Movement Impairment Syndromes